hyundai-robotics/doc-hi6-sdk/book.md

 <h2>req_to_continue()</h2>

 <h3>Description:</h3>
-request host to be in continue mode
+request the host to be in continue mode
 <h3>Args:</h3>

 <h3>Returns:</h3>